suffolklibraries/lgc/content/collections/events/walkshop-13-09.md

         text: 'bus stop'
       -
         type: text
-        text: ' and a five-minute walk to from the '
+        text: ' and a eight-minute walk to from the ' -
-      -
         type: text
         marks: